 • Storage.
 This casserole will keep in the fridge for up to about 4 days or in the freezer for up to 2 months.
 If you’re planning to keep your casserole in the refrigerator, you can store it in an airtight container.
 To store in the freezer, wrap in plastic wrap, then place the leftover casserole in a gallon size freezer bag or another freezer-safe container.

 • Reheating.
 The casserole is best and most crisp right out of the oven, but it can be reheated.
 To reheat, bake at 350ºF for 10 to 15 minutes or until warmed through and the top is re-crisped.
+You can also rewarm in the microwave.

 I know your family is sure to love this breakfast treat as much as mine does!
 The smell of this cinnamon roll casserole baking in the oven is amazing!
 Enjoy on the weekend, for a special occasion like Mother’s Day brunch, Easter or Christmas morning!

-cinnamon roll casserole topped with icing
+Cinnamon roll casserole topped with icing.

 Print Recipe Pin Recipe

-4.64 from 142 votes
+4.73 from 190 votes

 Leave a Review »